mitoc/website/_pages/get-involved/2023_election.md

 ### Social Media Chair - incumbent running again (Taylor Biron)

-### MITOC Trips Website Webmaster
+### MITOC Trips Website Webmaster -

 David Cain.
-This is not an elected position, but anyone can submit issues or pull requests on github.
+This is not an elected position, but anyone can submit [issues or pull requests on github](https://github.com/DavidCain/mitoc-trips)

-### MITOC Website Webmaster
+### MITOC Website Webmaster - incumbent is running

 Florian Pagnoux